cnxianyi/crypto-price-ticker-derivatives/README.md

 > - **Binance**: [API rate limits](https://binance-docs.github.io/apidocs/spot/en/#limits) apply per IP and endpoint.
 > - **OKX**: [API rate limits](https://www.okx.com/docs-v5/en/#rest-api-rate-limit) also apply per IP and endpoint.
 >
 > **Recommendation:** Use a refresh interval of 60 seconds or higher and limit the number of tracked tickers for best results.
+Providing API keys (optional) can help increase your rate limits and access more data.

 ## Screenshot